hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-create-a-ci-cd-pipeline-to-execute-automation-test-suite-with-hpe-greenlake-for-containers.md

 ```

 Note that, all data illustrated is for understanding purposes only.
 No relevance to actual HPE GreenLake performance is being shown or claimed in this blog post.

+By monitoring these graphs, unusual measurements can be tracked providing useful information to debug issues.

 ![SampleGrafanaDashboard](/img/sample-chart.jpg "Sample Grafana Dashboard (Data is for illustrative purpose only.
 Axis are hidden)")